chen0040/keras-english-resume-parser-and-analyzer/README-edit.md

 and for each of these file launch a Tkinter-based GUI form to user to annotate individual text line in the pdf or docx file (clicking the "Type: ..." and "Label: ..." buttons multiple time to select the correct annotation for each line).
-On each form closing, the generated and annotated data will be saved to a text file in the [demo/data/training_data](demo/data/training_data) folder.  each line in the text file will have the following format
+On each form closing, the generated and annotated data will be saved to a text file in the [demo/data/training_data](demo/data/training_data) folder.
+Each line in the text file will have the following format:

 ```text
 line_type   line_label  line_content